SOPHIA-Research-Lab/Standardized-QPI-DHM-Evaluation-Protocol/README.md

 # Standardized-QPI-DHM-Evaluation-Protocol

 A Python-based GUI for evaluating the efficiency and validity of phase-reconstruction algorithms in **Digital Holographic Microscopy (DHM)**.
-This repository provides a **standardized protocol** for Quantitative Phase Imaging (QPI) evaluation, structured into four main modules (*core*) that cover background stability, global phase distortions, ground-truth comparisons, and computational complexity.
+This repository provides a **standardized protocol** for Quantitative Phase Imaging (QPI) evaluation, structured into four main modules (*cores*) that cover background stability, global phase distortions, ground-truth comparisons, and computational complexity.

 ---

-## Overview

-Digital Holographic Microscopy (DHM) enables quantitative phase imaging, but the reliability of reconstruction algorithms varies depending on the evaluation criteria.
-This repository defines a **benchmark protocol** and provides tools to assess the quality of reconstructed phase maps using standardized metrics.

-The protocol is organized into **four evaluation cores (núcleos)**:
+The protocol is organized into **four evaluation cores**:

 1. Residual Background Phase Variance
 2. Global Phase Distortion Metrics